-Grade Level 11-12 Credit/Semester 0.5 NCAA Prerequisite Co 6611/06612, Consent of and must be 16 years old
+Prerequisite Concurrent Enrollment in 06611/06612, Consent of Instructor and must be 16 years old

 Students will prepare for a systematic, orderly transition into gainful employment upon the fulfillment of his/her formal education.
-Students complete assignments and activities that are coordinated with on-thejob experiences.
+Students complete assignments and activities that are coordinated with on-the-job experiences.
 This program helps students make the transition from school to the world of work.
 Completion of this course satisfies the consumer education requirement.